Creeping Death: Lyrics

+For how the idea for the song's lyrics were acquired, see Development.

 The song is told from the perspective of the "Destroyer", the Angel of Death sent by God during the Tenth Plague of Egypt.
 Moses, through his older brother Aaron, insisted he was sent by God and repeatedly demanded that Pharaoh should set the Hebrew slaves free from Egypt to the promised land of Canaan.
 For the previous 400 years, the Hebrew people had lived as slaves in the Land of Goshen within Egypt.
-To punish Pharaoh for his obstinacy, God set ten plagues upon Egypt.
-The references to the plagues in the song include:
+The Pharaoh refused, and for his obstinacy, God set ten plagues upon Egypt.
+The references to the plagues/the book of exodus in the song include: